SassConf/2015-austin-speaker-cfp/docs/speaker-benefits.md

 **SassConf will cover our speakers lodging, travel/airfare, and travel to and from the airport.
 It also includes all conference events.
 More details on this will be provided to selected speakers.**

-_If you have concerns about travel or the cost of attending SassConf, such as disability accommodations, family travel, or anything else, please email us.
+_If you have concerns about travel or the cost of attending SassConf, such as disability accommodations, family travel, or anything else, please email us at [info@sassconf.com](mailto:info@sassconf.com).
 We’ll do our best to help you out._